 Pregnant women benefit from the support of the water.

 Chronic back pain is a reality for millions of Americans.
-An aqua yoga practice can be a tool for some pain relief as well as strengthening and stretching your back.
+This practice can be a tool for some pain relief as well as strengthening and stretching your back.
 Keeping your back strong and healthy with aqua yoga yoga as prevention is a great skillset.

 What equipment do you need?

 Aqua yoga compared to other Aquatic Exercise

 For a full listing of the benefits of aqua yoga backed by yoga philosophy and western research, read my article on the Benefits of Aqua Yoga with 29 benefits.